BrockHartweger/Data-Scientists/IS477_Final_Project/README.md

 3.)
 Download the data: The datasets are too large to host on GitHub, so they are stored on Box and accessible via the following link: https://uofi.box.com/s/k16jpnbyp6qfk1zg6irve0dsunedszkh

-3a.) *discuss the automatic method where the lines of code auto download the data and stuff*
+3a.)
+To improve reproducibility, the dataset is downloaded programmatically at the beginning of the Run-All script, eliminating the need for manual download.

 4.)
 Create new DS Code file and put it into the new "Project" folder downloaded from Box